Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 Wild Dogs.
 The included clipping in my note shows the chance of a dog attack has now moved from possible to real, and is something any walker in remote country must plan against.
 Readers with personal stories may like to provide material to add to this note.

 Eureka.
-This is the Eureka mine of Tucker Creek, not the Eureka of Dargo River.
+This is the Eureka of Tucker Creek, not the Eureka of Dargo River.
 Shorter walk, some steepness, but interesting.
+Traill involvement.

 Rubbly (Hopeful).
 An easy walk off Union Spur track.
 A virtually unknown mine